 Mina Dhifali, 39 years old, French, born, raised and educated in Paris.
 She is a single mother of a 7 years old daughter, a passionate professional and a go-getter woman.
 Being raised in both French and African cultures has been a blessing for her.
 She started travelling at 7 months to Algeria for holidays, and she has never stopped since then, discovering new countries, new cultures and, connecting with people have always been a spiritual quest.
 She founded My French PA in September 2017, an agency of business support services.
 Her mission is to reinterpret the traditional corporate role of an executive assistant within the digital age: she is often considered as a strategic business support partner by her clients.

-She proposes virtual and on-site several services for English speaking international businesses and individuals in Paris, as French bureaucracy, PA services, event management, to name a few.
+She proposed virtual and on-site several services for English speaking international businesses and individuals in Paris, as French bureaucracy, PA services, event management, to name a few.

 Her main expertise is Time Management: a whole-solution approach to take care of the day-to-day in the professional life so that my clients may focus – clearly, cleanly – on their core business.

-Description Webinar: This is presentation of a clear strategy with tools and process of how to protect your time in workplace.
+Description Webinar: This was a presentation of a clear strategy with tools and process of how to protect your time in workplace.